 The Native Children’s and YA Writing Intensive will offer an opportunity for reflection, conversation, celebration, and manuscript and career development to Native/First Nations writers.

-Date(s): Thursday, August 5, 2021, to Sunday, August 8, 2021
+Date(s): Thursday, August 4, 2022, through Sunday, August 7, 2022

-Cost: $100.
+Registration Cost: $100.
 Proceeds from the program will support future Native Writing Intensives.

 Registration scholarships are available.
 Most participants will receive scholarship support.